zio/zio/docs/howto/use_modules_and_layers.md

 ```

 ## Layers are shared in the dependency graph
-One important feature of `ZIO` layers is that they are shared.
-For every layer in our dependency graph, there is only one instance of each layer that is shared between all the layers that depend on it.
+One important feature of `ZIO` layers is that they are acquired in parallel wherever possible, and they are shared.
+For every layer in our dependency graph, there is only one instance of it that is shared between all the layers that depend on it.
+If you don't want to share a module, create a fresh, non-shared version of it through `ZLayer.fresh`.

 Notice also that the `ZLayer` mechanism makes it impossible to build cyclic dependencies, making the initialization process very linear, by construction.